DEV-learn-co-students/repl-test-v-000/README.md

 {% instructions %}

-Write a function that takes a string argument, and returns it.
+Write a function called `echo` that takes a string argument, and returns it.
 Call your function with the argument `"avichai"`.

 {% language %}
 ruby